 If you’re waking up feeling stuffy or sneezing when the AC kicks on, mold exposure in summer could be the culprit.
 From bathroom tiles to garden mulch, mold grows wherever moisture lingers, and its impact reaches far beyond a musty smell.

-At Advanced Allergy & Asthma Care, we understand how frustrating it is to deal with unexplained symptoms, especially when you’re not sure what’s causing them.
+Advanced Allergy & Asthma Care, we understand how frustrating it is to deal with unexplained symptoms, especially when you’re not sure what’s causing them.
 That’s why our team is here to help eliminate the guesswork, offering personalized testing and care that makes it easier to pinpoint if mold is part of the problem.

 Could mold be behind the congestion, rashes, or fatigue you’re feeling?
 Don’t wait to act.